-In order to select the seven originator biologics included in this analysis, Avalere used the Centers for Medicare & Medicaid Services (CMS) 2014 Medicare Drug Spending Dashboardxvi that includes information for high spending Medicare Part D and Part B drugs and the 2014 Medical Expenditure Panel Survey (MEPS)xvii that is the most complete source of data on the cost and use of health care and health insurance coverage of US population.
+In order to select the seven originator biologics included in this analysis, Avalere used the Centers for Medicare & Medicaid Services (CMS) 2014 Medicare Drug Spending Dashboard^{xvi} that includes information for high spending Medicare Part D and Part B drugs and the 2014 Medical Expenditure Panel Survey (MEPS)^{xvii} that is the most complete source of data on the cost and use of health care and health insurance coverage of US population.
 The seven reference products were selected based on three criteria: total Medicare program spending on the product, loss of exclusivity within the next ten years, and total volume of patients.

 Avalere then extrapolated the Medicare data to estimate the total population size of current product use.
 Specifically using the CMS' Dashboard data to obtain the count of Medicare beneficiaries, both fee-for-service (FFS) and Medicare Advantage (MA), who were prescribed each of the seven selected medications.
 The analysis then applied a Medicare share of the payer mix associated with each drug to estimate total patient population taking a medication.
-To arrive at the payer mixes, Avalere queried the MEPS data using ICD-9-CM diagnosis groupxviii for top clinical indications associated with the selected medications.
-The exception was Humira and Enbrel, which were able to be identified in MEPS and capture insurance coverage for the patients utilizing those drugs.xix
+To arrive at the payer mixes, Avalere queried the MEPS data using ICD-9-CM diagnosis group for top clinical indications associated with the selected medications and determined the insurance coverage for patients with those indications.
+The exception was Humira and Enbrel, which were able to be identified in MEPS and capture insurance coverage for the patients utilizing those drugs.
+The exception was determined the utilizing those drugs.

+Neulasta: 288.xx (diseases of white blood cells)

+Lucentis: 362.xx (retinal disorders)

+Avastin: 362.xx (retinal disorders [off-label use])

+Rituxan: 202.xx (other malignant neoplasm of lymphoid and histiocytic tissue) and 204.xx

+(lymphoid leukemia)

-Neulasta: 288.xx (diseases of white blood cells) Lucentis: 362.xx (retinal disorders) Avastin: 362.xx (retinal disorders [off-label use]) Rituxan: 202.xx (other malignant neoplasm of lymphoid and histiocytic tissue) and 204.xx (lymphoid leukemia) Remicade: 714.xx (rheumatoid arthritis and other inflammatory polyarthropathies) Humira: 714.xx (rheumatoid arthritis and other inflammatory polyarthropathies) Enbrel: 714.xx (rheumatoid arthritis and other inflammatory polyarthropathies)
+Remicade: 714.xx (rheumatoid arthritis and other inflammatory polyarthropathies) Humira: 714.xx (rheumatoid arthritis and other inflammatory polyarthropathies) Enbrel: 714.xx (rheumatoid arthritis and other inflammatory polyarthropathies)